Curate

 One empty quadrant.
 Every competitor missed it.

-A competitive analysis across five major incumbents — Nike Training Club, Apple Fitness+, Freeletics, MyFitnessPal, and Future — revealed a consistent pattern: every app clusters in the performance-driven, transactional quadrant.
+A competitive analysis across five competitors — Nike Training Club, Apple Fitness+, Freeletics, MyFitnessPal, and Future — revealed a consistent pattern: every app clusters in the performance-driven, transactional quadrant.
 Supportive and life-aware was wide open.

 The research also surfaced a structural insight about why incumbents stay where they are.
 Performance metrics are easier to design for.
 Shame-free progress architecture requires the product to hold a different belief about users — and most products aren't built to hold beliefs.